Azure/azure-openapi-validator/docs/rules.md

 Please refer to [control-characters-not-allowed.md](./control-characters-not-allowed.md) for details.

+### CreateOperationAsyncResponseValidation

+An async PUT operation response include status code 201 with 'Azure-async-operation' header.
+Must also support status code 200, for simple updates that can be completed synchronously (ex: tags).
+Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to mark that it is a long running operation (in case of 201) and how it is tracked (Azure-async-operation header).

+Please refer to [create-operation-async-response-validation.md](./create-operation-async-response-validation.md) for details.

 ### DefaultErrorResponseSchema

 The default error response schema SHOULD correspond to the schema documented at [common-api-details](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/common-api-details.md#error-response-content).